JornyWan/jornywan.github.io/_pages/about.md

 Prior to pursuing my Master's degree, I conducted research in the biomedical field at the Shenzhen Institute of Advanced Technology of the Chinese Academy of Science ([SIAT, CAS](https://english.siat.ac.cn/)) supervised by Dr.[Dan Wu](https://www.bit-siat.com/en/index.php?s=/Show/index/cid/12/id/16.html) and Professor [Ye Li](http://www.bit-siat.com/en/index.php?s=/Show/index/cid/10/id/2.html), focusing on blood pressure measurement.

 I have a strong interest in applying AI within the realm of biomedicine.
-My research interests revolve around the application of Machine Learning and Deep Learning techniques, particularly in the domains of CV and NLP.
+My research interests revolve around the application of Machine Learning and Deep Learning techniques, particularly in the domains of CV.

 I am now a research assistant in HuLab at [HuLab](https://www.nursing.emory.edu/initiatives/center-for-data-science) at [Emory](), still research on biomedical engineer area supervised by [Cheng Ding](https://www.nursing.emory.edu/initiatives/center-for-data-science) and Professor [Xiao Hu](https://www.nursing.emory.edu/faculty-staff/xiao-hu).

 I am enthusiastic about further exploring these areas and enhancing my expertise.
-Thank you for taking the time to learn about me!
 If you're interested in connecting, please feel free to contact me at **c.wan@gatech.edu**.

 For more details, you can view my [Curriculum Vitae](pdfs/mycv.pdf).

+I am actively looking for a Ph.D. position!

 # 🔥 News
 - *2023.05*: &nbsp;🎉🎉 I collaborate with [Hongyuan Yu](https://hongyuanyu.github.io/) at Xiaomi Inc. and [Weichen Yu](https://weichen-yu.github.io/) to participate in VOTS2023 Chanllenge, supervised by Professor [Min Xu](https://xulabs.github.io/min-xu/) at [CMU]().